 Fiore Art Trail

-The Fiore Art Trail is an interactive way for people to connect with the work of Joseph A. Fiore and visit artistic, educational and environmental organizations throughout Maine who have been recipients of his art work.
+The Fiore Art Trail is an interactive way for people to connect with the work of Joseph A. Fiore and visit artistic, educational and environmental organizations throughout Maine that have been recipients of Fiore’s art.

 Joseph A. Fiore (1925-2008) and his wife Mary were avid supporters of Maine Farmland Trust.
-A contemporary of Lois Dodd and Alex Katz and a well-known avant-garde artist during the 1960s, Fiore divided his life between New York City and Jefferson, Maine.
 While Fiore is perhaps best known for his abstract compositions, his key inspiration was always the natural world – and this is where his heart lay.